Reserving Nightingale Concert Hall

 Departmental Support and Co-sponsorships

 The Department of Music may opt to co-sponsor events deemed to have a significant educational, outreach, or recruitment profile or other elements which benefit and promote the goals of the Music Program.
-Contact the Music Department for more information and consideration.
+Contact the Department of Music for more information and consideration.

 Contact Information for NCH